Land Ownership Legend

 - If you see the Montana Cadastral frame on the left but no map comes up on the right you are probably using Internet Explorer 7.
-The applicaiton will not work in IE7.
+The application will not work in IE7.
 We recommend that you download IE8 or the newest versions of Firefox or Google Chrome.
-We have not tested extensively in Safari
+We have not tested extensively in Safari.

 - Search for property information by geocode, owner, or subdivision (use the “parcel search” tool

 - Search for property information by zooming in to a specific map area and identifying one parcel at a time